Destination: Kuwait City

 Kuwaiti Oil Fires; An Ecological Disaster

-It would take only 27 seconds for number of barrels of oil produced by Kuwait to reach the height of the Burj Khalifa, if the barrels stacked on top of one another.
+It would take only 27 seconds for number of barrels of oil produced by Kuwait to reach the height of the Burj Khalifa, if the barrels were stacked on top of one another.

 Although Kuwait lost a significant amount of their reserves in the fires and spillage, they managed to extinguish them all in only 9 months.
-This was owed to a combined effort of international companies and a specialist team of 30 firefighters (including one Kuwaiti female engineer named Sara Akbar) who endured scorching heat of the giant flames as the air temperature soared (in the already-hot desert whilst wearing all their protective gear) and had to overcome challenges such as sand melting and turning to glass, exploding bulldozers due to the temperatures and surrounding minefields to thwart their attempts.
+This was owed to a combined effort of international companies and a specialist team of 30 firefighters (including one Kuwaiti female engineer named Sara Akbar) who endured scorching heat of the giant flames as the air temperature soared (in the already-hot desert whilst wearing all their protective gear) and had to overcome challenges such as sand melting and turning to glass, exploding bulldozers due to the high temperatures and surrounding minefields as obstacles to thwart their attempts.
 The direction of conventional pipelines was reversed to pump seawater onto the fires (rather than pumping oil towards the sea), but this was insufficient.
 Many pioneering methods were proposed and trialed, including lifting-up the flame momentarily and disconnecting it from the well, drowning the flame (as proposed by the Hungarians) and the Texas method which would remove oxygen for just long enough to cut-off the source by triggering a small explosion.
 Seven lives were lost in the attempts and many more injured, but they succeeded to prevent an even more serious global ecological disaster than had already materialised with effects having reached as far as the Himalayas.

 The Urban Character of Kuwait City